zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

 .. note::

-    You do not need to secure all your controllers and method from console requests.
-Controller action will **only be invoked** when at least one :doc:`console route <zend.console.routes>` matches it.
+    You do not need to secure all your controllers and methods from console requests.
+Controller actions will **only be invoked** when at least one :doc:`console route <zend.console.routes>` matches it.
 HTTP and Console routes are separated and defined in different places in module (and application) configuration.

     There is no way to invoke a console action unless there is at least one route pointing to it.
-Similarly, there is no way for a http action to be invoked unless there is at least one HTTP route that points to it.
+Similarly, there is no way for an HTTP action to be invoked unless there is at least one HTTP route that points to it.

 The example below shows how a single controller method can handle **both Console and HTTP requests**: